gholzmacher/CPSWordPress/_pages/home.md

 					</a>
 													<h3>
 								Virtual CISO							</h3>
-								Cyber-security roles are facing an unprecedented skills shortage, with hundreds of thousands of roles going unfilled
+								Cyber-security roles are facing an unprecedented skills shortage, with hundreds of thousands of roles going unfilled...
 													<h3>
-								Improve Your Security Posture							</h3>
+								Bridging the Gap							</h3>
-								Critical Path Security provides proactive strategies to protect vital data, systems and infrastructure, ensuring a rapid response to a perceived threat.
+								Critical Path Security provides companies with on-demand access to seasoned experts, who develop, implement, and manage information security strategy.
 													<a href="https://www.criticalpathsecurity.com/services/compliance-audits/">
 								Learn More							</a>
 													<h3>